EMT/things-we-find/README.md

     #Spaces #Objects #Colour

-Only certain categories will work (and currently any other will break things, so please be careful to spell tags properly!) Ð hereÕs a list of tags that work:
+Only certain categories will work (and currently any other will break things, so please be careful to spell tags properly!) â€“ hereâ€™s a list of tags that work:

 - Typography
 - Illustration